The complete tokenomics course syllabus

 Tokenomics incorporates many, many, different domains.
 It’s a domain that tries to bridge technological systems, economic systems, human psychology and politics.
 Here are the domains you’ll need to know to design tokenomics well:

-- Cryptography basics, smart contracts and consensus mechanisms
+- Blockchain: Cryptography basics, smart contracts and consensus mechanisms

 Here’s the comprehensive curriculum for the tokenomics course: